Skip to main content

 denyAction silently blocked; worker receives [BLOCKED BY POLICY] error

-askWorker pauses, spinner is suspended, and a security prompt is displayed to the user
+askWorker pauses, spinner suspends, and a security prompt is shown to the user

 Prompt Serialization